omarov10001/Portfolio/SQL Wolt Customer retention/README.md

 * The Query aim  is to get table with 4 columns cohort month , cohort size , month number in the relation of the cohort month and percentage of customer retention of that month
 * I Separated the users depending of the product line
-* View the SQL query where the product line is  "Retaurant" from [HERE](https://github.com/omarov10001/Portfolio/blob/main/SQL%20Wolt%20Customer%20retention/SQLRest.sql)
+* View the SQL query where the product line is  "Restaurant" from [HERE](https://github.com/omarov10001/Portfolio/blob/main/SQL%20Wolt%20Customer%20retention/SQLRest.sql)
 * View the SQL query where the product line is  "Retail store" from [HERE](https://github.com/omarov10001/Portfolio/blob/main/SQL%20Wolt%20Customer%20retention/SQLRetail.sql)

 The result of the SQL query looks like this